philips-software/go-hsdp-api/config/README.md

 # Config
 Many services have specific endpoints per region.
-Th config API helps you discover the available services and their settings
+The config API helps you discover the available services and their settings

 # Canonical source